YuanYuYuan/Bluemix-tutorial/facebook-weather-bot/README.md

 ## Train the Natural Language Classifier

-Get the credential key of your service.
+First we need to get the credential key of your service.

 We can view this by the environment variable in weather-bot app.